ThinkbotsAreFree/Birdy/README.md

 Then top-down begins, with the design of a handful of big "lobes", each of which has a precise but wide field of responsabilities.
 Then in each lobe, sub-lobes, or "lobules" can be designed with smaller fields and more proactive effects on the system.

 These recursive steps borrow from the Agile world, which is particularly welcome here.
-Test every now and then, test, test, and test again.
+Start small to get a minimal but functional product quickly, and start from there.
+Test every now and then, test, test, and test again, receive feedback from the users and keep adding functionalities as you go.
 It's probably a never-ending job, because a mind is a big thing.

 Be careful if you use automatic content generator.